swaminator/outbound/YC.md

 Given my background both as a Founder and at a big tech company, I wanted to share my experience and advice for turning your idea for an app into a working MVP.
 In Part 1, I’ll start by walking you through how to take an idea — in today’s case, an online poster business — from a concept to a real app.
 In part 2, we will walkthrough an end-to-end tutorial on creating the poster app.

-*If you’d like to follow along and start building your own MVP in real time, be sure to check out the [AWS Activate URL](https://console.aws.amazon.com/activate/home/#/apply/portfolio) and use the ORG ID: 0ap9q to get $3k in AWS credits.
-Make sure to use the same email you registered for Startup School with so you can get swiftly approved.*

-Now that you have AWS credits, let’s walk through how to grow your idea to an MVP app.

 **Step 1: Validate your idea without writing a single line of code**

 It all starts with the idea.
 But while ideas are important, they are also the easiest part of any startup journey.
 The biggest mistake I made with my startup, was spending way too much time trying to get my initial idea to work.
 It is important to start with the problem your idea is solving.